Integrable systems associated to the filtrations of Lie algebras: Abstract

 \section{Abstract}

 In 1983 Bogoyavlenski conjectured that if the Euler equations on a Lie algebra $\g_0$ are integrable, then their certain extensions to semisimple lie algebras $\g$ related to the filtrations of Lie algebras $\g_0\subset\g_1\subset\g_2\dots\subset\g_{n-1}\subset \g_n=\g$ are integrable as well.
 In particular, by taking $\g_0=\{0\}$ and natural filtrations of $\so(n)$ and $\uu(n)$, we have Gel'fand-Cetlin integrable systems.
 We proved the conjecture for filtrations of compact Lie algebras $\g$: the system are integrable in a noncommutative sense by means of polynomial integrals.
 Various constructions of complete commutative polynomial integrals for the system are also given.
-In addition, related to commutative polynomial integrability, we classify almost multiplicity free subgroups of compact simple Lie groups.